 One fiction book I opened … had a list of 150 .. yes, one hundred and fifty chapters.
 This along with her way too long dedication and front matter took up the entire “look inside” section.
 There was no room for even the opening page of her novel.
 If you guessed that I said NO to the book, you guessed right.

-Fiction Books = NO Table of Contents.
+Fiction Books = NO Table of Contents (turn OFF the TOC builder when you render your book).

 Having a GREAT Table of Contents in your non-fiction book will help SELL your book.
 I’ve purchased books immediately after looking at the TOC because I could clearly see it had the information I was looking for.